tdcain89/cf_migrate/README.md

 # CfMigrate

-TODO: Write a gem description
+This gem is meant to assist with an existing coldfusion script for database migrations.
+It may or may not evolve into a full coldfusion migration gem.

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'cf_migrate'

-And then execute:

-    $ bundle

-Or install it yourself as:

 $ gem install cf_migrate

-## Usage

-TODO: Write usage instructions here

 ## Contributing